TariqAHassan/EasyMoney/README.md

 curr.options(info = 'inflation', pretty_print = True)
 ```

-Data tables can be returned as a Pandas DataFrame.
+Additionally, instead of printing a given data table, it can be returned as Pandas DataFrame.
 ```python
 inflation_df = curr.options(info ='inflation')
 ```

-It is also possible to simply obtain a list of regions for which inflation information is available:
+It is also possible to simply obtain a list of regions for which inflation information is available.
 ```python
 inflation_list = curr.options(info = 'inflation', rformat = 'list')
 ```